Child Disability Payment decision making guide

 The First-tier Tribunal cannot consider evidence provided after it has made a decision about the appeal.

-The First-tier Tribunal can admit evidence in both of these situations (The First-tier Tribunal for Scotland Social Security Chamber (Procedure) Regulations 2018, Schedule, para 15(3)):
+The First-tier Tribunal can admit evidence in both of these situations (The First-tier Tribunal for Scotland Social Security Chamber (Rules of Procedure) 2018, rule 15(3)):

 - where the evidence would not be admissible in civil proceedings in Scotland